 Athletic mouthguards: Features to look for.

-How important is it to wear one?
+How important is it to wear a guard?

 Here's a listing of characteristics that a good sports mouthpiece should have.

-A) Fit and comfort.
+A) Good fit and comfort.

 Two of the most important properties for a guard to have are: